 Is buying jewelry a good investment?
 The short answer is, it depends.
 There are quite a few factors to consider before starting.
 Probably the most important rule is this: Never pay retail if you plan to use your jewelry as an investment.
 Let someone else pay the retailer’s markup, and then purchase jewelry secondhand.
 This is just one trick for investing in fine jewelry and making smarter jewelry purchases.
-Here are seven more factors to keep in mind.
+Here are 7 more factors to keep in mind:

 1. Choose Items that Will Hold Their Value

 Trendy jewelry might be hot right now, and retailers may be able to sell it at a premium.
 But will it be worth anything several years from now?
 Unless an item comes from a top designer or contains high-quality diamonds and/or other valuable gemstones, you might be making a risky purchase if you decide to invest.
 Classic pieces from makers such as Tiffany, Van Cleef & Arpels, David Yurman, and Cartier are almost always good bets.

 Many people suffer from the misconception that there is no risk involved when investing in gold jewelry.
 The sad fact is that many pay far too much for items that simply won’t hold their value, or for items that will bring little if any profit when offered for resale.
 If you find yourself attracted to a piece of jewelry and are tempted to buy it, do some research before committing.
 Some factors to consider:

 Diamond quality matters.
 It’s true that diamonds over one carat perform better than smaller stones on the resale market, but it’s also true that other factors including cut, clarity, and color matter.
 Classic shapes tend to hold their value better than trendy ones.

 Gold or some other metal?
 All precious metals are valuable, but gold tends to hold its value better than other metals.
 Look for pieces made with 14 karat gold or higher.